Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 Pumble vs Google Chat: Pumble video conferencing keeps you in the flow

-One of the benefits Pumble has over many similar tools is that it works with your work style, not against it.
+One of the advantages Pumble has over many similar tools is that it works with your work style, not against it.

 One click is all it takes to hop on a video call in Pumble, and that’s all it takes to return to my work without a hitch — no focus loss and no switching apps.

 Pumble even lets you do unlimited 1:1 video calls for free, which are frictionless every time.
-You’ll have to upgrade for group calls with screen sharing and meeting recording, which, at $2.49 per user per month, is a real steal in my book.
+You’ll have to upgrade for group calls with screen sharing and meeting recording, which, at $2.49 per user per month, is still quite affordable.

 Google Chat, on the other hand, will pull you out of your current flow and into Google Meet — an entirely different app.
 I have to say, this switch can feel pretty disruptive, especially if you’re used to a smooth, streamlined communication environment.